alejandrosobko/tikijuegos/README.md

 #### About
-This repository contains one game (there will be more!) made in react using [beautifull drag and drop](https://github.com/atlassian/react-beautiful-dnd).
+This repository contains one game (there will be more!) made in react using [beautifull drag and drop](https://github.com/atlassian/react-beautiful-dnd) and deployed on Heroku.
-It's a kids game, without score not competition.
+It's a kids game, without score nor competition.

 #### Dev
 - Clone this repo